IFAQ

 A: See "About Den's Tea"

 A: After picking, green tea is processed to stop the oxidizing process of the enzymes in the tea leaves.
-In Japan, the oxidation is stopped using a steaming process while other green teas use a pan-parching method.
+In Japan, the oxidation is stopped using a steaming process while other green teas use a pan-frying method.
 The different processes greatly affect the flavor of the tea.
 One can imagine the difference in taste between boiled spinach and stir-fried spinach.

 A: "Shin" means new, and "Cha" means tea.
 Shincha, often called the first flush tea, is made from the tea picked during the first harvest in the spring.
 See "Types of Japanese Tea"